isabella232/document-services.en/help/pdfservices/gettingstartednet.md

 ![Personal](assets/GettingStartedJava_personal.png)

-In the next step you’ll choose the PDF Tools API Service, then add a name and description for your credentials.
+In the next step you’ll choose the PDF Services API Service, then add a name and description for your credentials.

 There is a checkbox to ‘Create personalized code sample’.
 Choose this option to have your new credentials automatically added to your sample files which will save you the manual step of adding them to your project.